Growth investing and growth investors are dirty words to many value investors.

 Earnings power is a term that I like because it conveys the idea of a company’s ability to earn money, not just the actual amount that it earns in any one year.

-If you look at BP for example, then the last 10 years basic earnings look like this:
+If you look at BP, for example, then the last ten years’ basic earnings look like this:

 But we can go a step further.
 Ben Graham came up with a scheme for reducing the volatility of earnings even more, giving perhaps an even better picture of how the company’s earnings power is changing.

-To get the 3 year average from 10 years ago you’d need the data going back 13 years (as the earlier average would be from years 13, 12 and 11).
-If you only have access to 10 year data then you can just use the same system but just using the earliest 3 years that you have, which actually gives the 7 year growth rate between the two 3 year averages.
+To get the 3-year average from 10 years ago, you’d need the data going back 13 years (as the earlier average would be from years 13, 12 and 11).
+If you only have access to 10-year data, then you can just use the same system but just use the earliest three years that you have, which actually gives the 7-year growth rate between the two 3-year averages.